wtsi-hgi/weaver/docs/new-ui.md

 We need to make the main table single select only. ✅ Although this means the scatter plot will only display one red dot, this use case is mostly covered by filtering, and it is more important to the user to clearly see which record the detailed information is about.
 This also means the 'Clear selection' button can be removed. ✅

-The 'Download full report' and 'Download table' buttons should work as expected - the download table button shouldn't give addidtional columns purely used for calculation and the download full report button shouldn't download an error message. ❌ Would it maybe be possible to download a PDF displaying **all** the information on the page at that time? ❌
+The 'Download full report' and 'Download table' buttons should work as expected - the download table button shouldn't give addidtional columns purely used for calculation and the download full report button shouldn't download an error message. ✅  Would it maybe be possible to download a PDF displaying **all** the information on the page at that time? ✅  *(well, not the PDF idea, but the other more detailed tables now have download buttons too)*

 I think it is reasonable to remove the 'Other Data' tab, this was created due to an issue where `cramtastic` wasn't made a HumGen group, and that was needed for testing.
 The whole 'Other Data' tab basically just shows the anomalies that we should probably hide away.
 If PIs complain, then we can tell them to manage their data properly.
 Although it's probably HGI's fault by that point.
 Oops. ✅